 If you have only one day to explore the wonderful Saint Petersburg (which is a cultural crime in our opinion), consider taking our 3-hour walk, during which you will get acquainted with the most colorful, gorgeous and unforgettable places in the heart of the city.

-No matter how long you are planning to stay, make sure to check out our useful Map of Saint Petersburg where you can find not only the main landmarks, but also the cool bar streets and the best places for shopping in Saint Petersburg.
+No matter how long you are planning to stay, make sure to check out our useful free map of St Petersburg.
+It's the place to find not only the main landmarks, but also the cool bar streets, the finest green spaces, or the greatest palaces of Saint Petersburg.